Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 # 🔥 News
 - *2025.09*: WebThinker has been accepted by NeurIPS 2025!
-See more [details](https://github.com/RUC-NLPIR/WebThinker).
 - *2025.08*: Search-o1 has been accepted by EMNLP 2025 as Oral Presentation!
-See more [details](https://github.com/sunnynexus/Search-o1).
 - *2025.05*: Four papers have been accepted by ACL 2025!
 Looking forward to seeing you in Vienna!
 - *2025.05*: We release 🌐 WebThinker, a deep research agent capable of autonomous web search, navigation, and research report generation during reasoning!
 See more [details](https://arxiv.org/abs/2504.21776).
 - *2025.02*: Our survey on Generative Information Retrieval has been accepted by TOIS!
 See more [details](https://arxiv.org/abs/2404.14851).